khushichoudhary1020/FrozenLakeML/README.md

 ~ Episode steps ended.

-Overall,this is the whole working of this game.
+This is how this game has been built.